yassine-khadiri/Tokenizer/README.md

 2. **Multisignature Implementation**: An advanced token with enhanced governance features.
 This implementation requires multiple signatures to authorize transfers, making it more suitable for:
    - Projects requiring shared control
-   - DAOs and community-governed tokens
    - High-value tokens where security is paramount
-   - Organizations with multiple stakeholders

 The multisig implementation stores all tokens within the contract itself rather than assigning them to a single owner, requiring a consensus-based approach for any token movement.